Chalarangelo/30-seconds-of-python/snippets/prime_number.md

 Explain briefly what the snippet does.

-- Checks numbers from 2 to 20, If number is divisible by given numbers.
+- Checks numbers from 2 to (given number - 1), If number is divisible by given numbers.
 - Or, remainder is 0 than its a not a prime number.
 - If number is prime than return 1 and otherwise return 0.